Murder of Ghazala Javed: Personal life

-On 7 February 2010, Ghazala married Jehangir Khan, a property dealer in Peshawar, but of late was living with her father due to differences with her husband.
-She learned that her husband had another wife before her, leading to her separation from Javed.
-In November 2010, she separated from her husband and moved to her parents' home.
-On 12 October 2011, Ghazala filed a petition in the civil court of Asghar in Swat for divorce from Jehangir.
+On 7 February 2010, Ghazala married Jehangir Khan, a property dealer in Peshawar.
+She later learned that her husband already had a wife.
+This led, in November 2010, to her separating from her husband and moving to her parents' home.
+On 12 October 2011, Ghazala filed a petition in a civil court in Swat for divorce from Jehangir.
 The court decided in her favor on 4 December 2011.

 Death

 Ghazala, along with her father, was shot dead in a drive-by shooting by gunmen on a motorcycle, on June 18, 2012.
-On 16 December 2013 Swat District and Sessions Court found her former husband, Jahangir Khan guilty of killing her and her father and awarded him two death sentences along with 70 million Rs in fines.
+On 16 December 2013 Swat District and Sessions Court found her former husband, Jahangir Khan guilty of killing her and her father and awarded him two death sentences along with Rs 70 million in fine.
 On 22 May 2014 the Peshawar High Court set aside the sentence on the basis of compromise between the heirs of the two victims and Jehangir Khan.